fcms14/bitmex-api-php/README.md

 I started this project using BitMex REST API in PHP with HTTP Keep-Alive support

-The user can enter his api key, which will be stored in his browser's localStorage, to have access to his account data.
+The user can use his api key, which will be stored in his browser's localStorage and have access to his account data.

 Front-End in html, css and javascript